 Attack Maneuver (1 Action).
 The strike roll, or hit roll, is used when attempting to assault a target with any type of attack.
 Such as a physical, energy, ballistic, or magical attack.
 To make an attack, you roll a d10 then add your haste and awareness modifiers to the natural result.
 A strike roll’s dice score is compared to the target’s dodge roll score.
 If the strike roll is higher, the attack successfully hits; if the dodge roll is higher the attack fails and misses the target.

 Blitz Maneuver (2 Actions).
 You throw yourself into a fight, dashing forward or flying at a target launching an all-out attack – blitz is a special physical attack.
 You must be at least one (1) square away from the target, to a maximum of eight (8) squares.
 When using blitz, you will make a non-signature technique physical attack.
-Using blitz costs six (+6) ki points.
+Using blitz costs five (+5T) ki points.
 Increase this cost by two (+2) for each square between you and the target.
-Increase the ki point cost of blitz by three (+3) for each tier of power reached.

-You will roll a physical attack against your target, however, for each square you travel through to charge the target increase the damage of the attack by two (+2), increase the damage of each square you move trough by two (+2) for each tier of power reached.
+You will roll a physical attack against your target, however, for each square you travel through to charge the target increase the damage of the attack by two (+2T).
 After you use the blitz maneuver, your botch rate is increased to three (3) or less until the end of your next turn and you can’t add your agility modifier to the next dodge roll you take.